ntu-aris/caric/index.md

 * <u>Isolated namespaces</u>: The user-defined software processes should be isolated by the appropriate namespaces.
 Consider each namespace the local computer running on a unit.
 In the real world the processes on one computer should not be able to freely subscribe to a topic in another computer.
 Information exchange between namespaces is possible but should be subjected to the characteristics of the communication network's (see the next rule).
 Currently there are six namespaces used in CARIC: `/gcs`, `/jurong`, `/rafffles`, `/changi`, `/sentosa`, and `/nanyang`.
 Note that some topics may be published outside of these namespaces for monitoring and evaluating purposes, and should not be subscribed to by any user-defined node.

 * <u>Networked communication</u>: The communication between the namespaces should be regulated by the `ppcom_router` node, which simulates a peer-to-peer broadcast network.
 In this network messages can be sent directly from a node in one namespace to another node in another namespace **when there is LOS**.
-Please refer to Section [5.4.
-Simulated networked communication](#54-simulated-networked-communication) for the instructions on how to apply the `ppcom_router` node.
+Please refer to the details of the [communication network](#64-communication-network) for the instructions on how to apply the `ppcom_router` node.

-* <u>No prior map</u>: Though the prior map of the structures and the locations of the interestpoints are available, they are only used for simulation.
+* <u>No prior map</u>: Though the prior map of the structures and the locations of the interest points are available, they are only used for simulation.
 Users should develop CARI schemes that only rely on the onboard perception, and other information that are exchanged between the units via the `ppcom_router` network.

 ##  6.2.
 Onboard perception data